mateitudor/mt-gfw-coupon_generator/README.md

 ```

 #### Display Generator Form with Restrictions
-Use this shortcode to display both the restrictions and the Gravity Form for coupon generation.
+Use this shortcode to display both the restrictions and the Gravity Form for generarea codului de reducere.
 This combines the restrictions display with the actual form submission.

 **Basic Usage:**
 ```